icedsdcard/MultiLauncher/README.md

 No. Each fire mode is as good as or a bit better than a vanilla equivalent, and you get all of them in one, plus more, over walls.

-But it's not quite "Glitter Tech", "Science Never Stops", or "Kraltech Industries".
+But it's not "Glitter Tech", "Science Never Stops", or "Kraltech Industries".

  - 1.5?